 This street is downtown Montreal’s main commercial street, full of shops, restaurants, and entertainment.
 It is pedestrian only and a fun place to hangout.
 Festivals are commonly held here, especially during the summer months.

-Happy Hour at Maison Cloakroom
+Happy Hour At Maison Cloakroom

 The Cloakroom is a speakeasy bar located in downtown Montreal.
 The bar is masked as a tailor shop.
 Once you enter the building, you must push through a floor length mirror to enter the bar.
 Once you pass through the mirror, walk down the dimly lit hallway to the elegant room at the end.
-The room has only 5 tables, all lit by candlelight, and a few stools at the bar.
+The room only has 5 tables, all lit by candlelight, and a few stools at the bar.
 We sat at the bar and were greeted by the French bartender.

 She explained how the Cloakroom has no menus and practices mixology.
 Basically, she asks what spirit you prefer and if you want something fruity, refreshing, or dark.
 We told her our preferences and within seconds she was crafting us each a unique cocktail.
 The drinks were a bit pricey since this place is so high-end, but it was honestly one of the coolest experiences I’ve had.

-Enjoy the Nightlife on Crescent Street
+Enjoy The Nightlife On Crescent Street

 Crescent Street is where all the clubs and bars are located in downtown Montreal.
 We went to three different places here and really liked a club called Thursdays!

-Weekend in Montreal: Day Three
+Weekend In Montreal: Day Three

-Go to Schwartz Deli
+Go To Schwartz Deli

 Schwartz Deli in Montreal is one of Canada’s oldest and most famous delis.
 We went here for a late breakfast/early lunch and got sandwiches to go.
 Their sandwiches have more meat on them than I even knew could fit on a sandwich.